joncarlmatthews/MvcFramework/README.md

 MvcFramework
 ============

 In 2013 I was asked to write an in-house PHP web framework.
 This is that framework.
 It look me 9 months of full time work to write.
 Note; this code is no longer in production and has no future use.
 It is here purely as a way to archive the work and to provide historical reference.
+There is no business logic within the code.

 ## Original notes: